So 2 Speak - Our Work

 It was fun making sensory bottles; we could choose a variety of resources to put into our bottle such as sequins, buttons, glitter, beads and food colouring with the water.

-Another activity was using our sense of taste – we tasted honey, marmite, apple and lemon, the lemon made us wince!
-We learnt that we all like different textures and tastes.
+Another activity was using our sense of taste – we tasted marmite, apple and lemon – many of us didn’t like the lemon.

-We returned to school on 31st October – we scooped out and painted our own pumpkin (supplied to us by the PSA) and were able to take it home with us.
+We returned to school on 30th October – we scooped out and painted our own pumpkin and were able to take it home with us ready for Halloween.

 Also for this topic we went out and played in the autumn leaves – it was fun lying in the leaves and throwing them up over our heads.

-As the weather gets colder it's nice to eat warm food so we made warm jam roly-poly and custard - we ate it for our snack, it was delicious!
+As the weather gets colder it's nice to eat warm food so we made apple crumble and cream one week and warm jam roly-poly and custard another - we ate these for our snack, they were delicious!

 To Market, To Market